Our top tips!

 - What information is available to help with decision making?

-Try to find and ask experts if they are available and ready to help you.
+Try to find and ask experts if they are available to help you.
 They may be able to offer new ways of approaching the issue, which can inform your decision making.

 - Do you need to come up with a new idea or can you implement one that has been used by someone else before?